AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

   Consider using the CIA file method for now.</a>
   <br>
   LayeredFS method can be used on Lime3DS emulator without any crashes.
-  <br><br>
-  You can add my RomFS assets to your Home Menu mod, be sure to credit me if you're gonna share your combined mod anywhere :)
 </p>

 1. Unpack the downloaded archive file and enter the `LayeredFS` folder.